wp-plugins/zemanta/readme.txt

 5. The email you receive when another Zemanta user uses your post as a related post

 == Changelog ==

+= 1.2.8 =
+* Fixed image upload for images with protocol relative urls

 = 1.2.7 =
 * Fixed bug that tried to reupload images